Finidi George finally turned a corner in solving Enyimba’s inability to score more than two goals in over a year, but it came at a price.

 Chief Football writer at ACLsports, Fisayo Dairo, provides insight into a team creating but not converting chances.

-“The game against that Libyan side, no exaggeration, if Enyimba were 4-0 up at half time, it would be because they wasted up to five clear cut chances.
+“The game against that Libyan side, no exaggeration, if Enyimba were 4-0 up at the half time, it would be because they wasted up to five clear-cut chances.
 Guess what?
-Game ended 2-0.”
+The game ended 2-0.”

 The players are baffled as well.
 They don’t know what’s going on anymore.
 It is beyond their reasoning.”